 Imarti is a famous North Indian sweet.
 It is available in most of the sweet shops.
 It is a variant of jalebi, here we use urad dal instead of flour.
 It is less juicy when compared to native jalebi.
 Its shape and color make us mouthwatering.

-- Soak urad dal for atleast 16-17 hours.
-It’s best if you soak it during whole night.
+- Soak urad dal for at least 16-17 hours.
+It’s best if you soak it for the whole night.

 - Wash and clean if there is any skin, drain.

 - Grind to smooth thick paste.
 Add color in a little water and mix well in the paste.